phargobikcin/dainty/README.md

 # dainty - the Hybrid digital/analog anti-net

-Adding digital to the anit-net, where anti is:
+Adding digital to the anit-net, where dainty stands for:

 -   d - digital
 -   a - analog